 Victims of Traffic Accidents Should Seek the Counsel of an Attorney

 If you or someone you love has suffered an injury in a traffic accident, do not hesitate to seek the counsel of an experienced personal injury lawyer.
-At Queller, Fisher, Washor, Fuchs & Kool, our New York car accident attorneys have decades of combined experience defending the rights of traffic accident victims.
+At Queller, Fisher, Washor, Fuchs & Kool, our attorneys have decades of combined experience defending the rights of traffic accident victims.
 We realize how difficult life can be following an unnecessary injury suffered in a car accident.
 As a result we always pursue maximum compensation for our clients to help get their lives back on the right track.
 Call 212-406-1700 or contact us online to see how our attorneys may be able to help you.